 - Important information to know before you go here.

 Components of the pier, nestled among more than 350 species of flowers, trees and shrubs, include a 687-seat amphitheater and an intimate stage and lawn space, along with dazzling views of other portions of Hudson River Park, New York City and the Hudson River.
 Little Island was designed by Thomas Heatherwick of Heatherwick Studio, with landscape design by Signe Nielsen of MNLA.
 The landscape provides a visually surprising and inspiring experience as visitors walk across the park.
-The plantings are varied to provide an environment that changes with the seasons, with flowing trees and shrubs, fall foliage and evergreens.
+The plantings are varied to provide an environment that changes with the seasons, with flowering trees and shrubs, fall foliage and evergreens.
 More than 66,000 bulbs and 114 trees have been planted, some of which will grow to 60 feet tall.

 Designed by Heatherwick Studio, Little Island’s distinct exterior is supported by concrete piles.
 On top of the piles, 132 concrete “tulips” make up the structure of the park.
 Each tulip’s shape is unique and has a different weight load capacity to hold the soil, lawns, overlooks and trees.
 The original Pier 54 piles remain to provide habitat for aquatic life.